sst/sst/www/docs/constructs/Service.about.md

-The `Service` construct is a higher level CDK construct that makes it easy to deploy perform container applications.
-It provides a simple way to build and deploy the app to AWS:
+The `Service` construct is a higher level CDK construct that simplifies the deployment of containerized applications.
+It provides a simple way to build and deploy your app to AWS with these features:

-- The app is deployed to an ECS Fargate cluster, and fronted with Application Load Balancer.
+- Deployment to an ECS Fargate cluster with an Application Load Balancer as the front end.
-- The app is auto-scaled based on CPU and memory utilization, as well as requests to each container.
+- Auto-scaling based on CPU and memory utilization and per-container request count.
-- You can [reference other AWS resources](#using-aws-services) directly in your app.
+- Directly [referencing other AWS resources](#using-aws-services) in your app.
-- It enables you to [configure custom domains](#custom-domains) for the website URL.
+- Configuring [custom domains](#custom-domains) for your website URL.

 ---

 ## Quick Start

-To create a service, set `path` to the directory containing the Dockerfile.
+To create a service, set `path` to the directory that contains the Dockerfile.

 ```js
 import { Service } from "sst/constructs";